 As a general rule patients should maintain a minimum of 2,000 calories per day.
 You can use liquid pureed baby food.
 If you use blended food the majority of the time, we recommend that you include two to three 8oz. servings of the supplement daily.
 Also, make sure to keep well hydrated

 It is not uncommon to lose up to 10% of your original weight.
 If weight loss becomes greater than this, an added high protein/high calorie supplement should be added which can be purchased at any health food store.

 Some patients are concerned about nausea and/or vomiting while wired together.
 Under normal circumstances this is not a great concern.
 Your diet is liquid so any emesis would be liquid and easily passed around the wire/bands.
 Alcohol and drugs MUST be avoided.

-Oral cleanliness is of the utmost importance while the teeth are wired together.
-Rinsing the mouth 4 to 5 times daily, especially after eating, is a necessity.
-A small child’s toothbrush is also handy for cleaning.
-The following mouthwashes should be used separately at each cleansing period:
+While the teeth are wired together, oral cleanliness is extremely important.
+Rinse your mouth 4 to 5 times daily, especially after eating.
+A small child’s toothbrush can be helpful for cleaning.
+The following list of mouthwashes should be used separately at each cleansing period:

 - Chloraseptic, Listerine, or Cepacol mouthwash – ½ strength

 - Peridex oral rinses